le717/Blocks/Documentation/Tutorial.md

 ***"Wait a second, le!
 You haven't said what the code for this cube is!***

 Indeed I haven't, have I?
 Thanks for pointing that out. ~~Did I mention it has a one-of-a-kind code?~~ Yes, I did.
 Well, I *could* just tell you to look at the Legend and get the code since it is listed there, but that would be laziness on my part.
-The code is `RB`, R meaning Red, and B marking its distinctiveness from the other, normal cubes.
+The code is `RB`, `R` meaning Red, and `B` marking its distinctiveness from the other, normal cubes (`C`).

 NOW that we have the code, let's add this cube on the 3rd column of the 4th row, so that the lines now look like: